kartikeyaa-k/Slash-Technical-Assessment-Movies-Kartikeya/README.md

-# Demo Movies by Kartikeya
+# Simple Movies App using REST Api

 This project is developed using Flutter.